heathermiller/dist-prog-book/chapter/4/dist-langs.md

 ### Distributed Shared Memory

 Virtual memory provides a powerful abstraction for processes.
-It allows each program running on a machine to believe it is the sole user of the machine, as well as provide each process with more (or less) memory addresses than may be physically present.
+It allows each process running on a machine to believe it is the sole user of the machine, as well as provide each process with more (or less) memory addresses than may be physically present.
 The operating system is responsible for mapping virtual memory addresses to physical ones and swapping addresses to and from disk.

-Distributed takes the virtual memory abstraction one step further by allowing virtual addresses to be mapped to physical memory regions on  remote machines.
+Distributed shared memory (DSM) takes the virtual memory abstraction one step further by allowing virtual addresses to be mapped to physical memory regions on  remote machines.
 Given such an abstraction, programs can communicate simply by reading from and writing to shared memory addresses.
-Distributed shared memory is appealing because the programming model is the same for local and distributed systems.
+DSM is appealing because the programming model is the same for local and distributed systems.
 However, it requires an underlying system to function properly.
+Mirage, Linda, and Orca are three systems that use distributed shared memory to provide a distributed programming model.

 #### Mirage